adrianmross/congress_trades_dashboard/proposal.md

 - Combine `house_representatives.csv` and `senate_representatives.csv` into a single `congress_members.csv` dataset.
 - Merge `individual_trades.csv` with `congress_members.csv` to associate each trade with a congress member's details, particularly the committee.
 - Filter trades within the required date range.
-- Determine insider trading flag: If committee matches gsector, flagged as insider trading.
+- Determine insider trading flag: If the committee matches gsector, flagged as insider trading.

 **Step 4: Calculate Cumulative Returns of All Trades Per Congress Member**
 - Calculate daily returns for each stock traded by Congress members using `daily_stocks_prices.csv`.